 Why Is Maintenance So Important For Escalators?

 Escalators, if maintained and built correctly, often function in the manner that they are meant to.
 However, those that leave elevators in dangerous conditions should be held responsible for their actions.

-If an escalator accident has injured your child, there could be mounting medical bills, physical and emotional scarring.
+If an escalator accident has injured your child, there could be mounting medical bills and physical and emotional scarring.
 Furthermore, the amputation of a digit can happen.
-Make sure that your insurance company accurately covers the damage caused by such an accident.
+Ensure that your insurance company accurately covers the damage caused by such an accident.

-Each year, thousands of accidents involving escalators cause severe injuries, most commonly those with the hand or foot.
+Each year, thousands of escalator accidents cause severe injuries, most commonly those with the hand or foot.

 Also, cases of:

 Severe head trauma